 Who doesn’t want to be recognized and complimented?
 I can tell you I do.
 My guess is so do you.
 One of the greatest tools for a manager, business owner, and/or sales professional is being able to sincerely compliment.
 A tool not easily understood by most and typically not used.
 Why?

-In my article Become a Better Manager in 5 Steps I talk about employee motivators and what they are; Appreciation, recognition, working with people they like and respect, and feeling like they contribute to something worthwhile.
+In my article Top 5 Management Skills I talk about employee motivators and what they are; Appreciation, recognition, working with people they like and respect, and feeling like they contribute to something worthwhile.
 Taking this to the next level… Couldn’t compliments become a powerful tool to get this message across and thus motivate?
 You better believe they can!

 Compliments, Giving or Receiving, Can be Hard